Andrea Grego: Veneration

-After the Napoleonic Wars the relics were solemnly translated into the Chapel of St. Joseph in the Chiesa di San Giovanni Battista (Collegiate of St. John the Baptist of Morbegno).
+After the Napoleonic Wars the relics of Andrea Grego were solemnly translated into the Chapel of St. Joseph to the Collegiate of St. John the Baptist of Morbegno.
 In 1933 it was created to accommodate the remains of an urn in Baroque style and in the sixties the wax mask that still covers his face.

-In the nineties of the twentieth century the Morbegnese Collegiate donated to the parish of San Martino in Peschiera del Garda, the hometown of the saint, a relic of the Blessed in an eighteenth-century relic, now placed in the new church dedicated to the Blessed and built in 1988 in Peschiera.
+In the 1990s the Morbegnese Collegiate donated to the parish of San Martino in Peschiera del Garda, the hometown of the saint, a relic of the Blessed in an eighteenth-century relic, now placed in the new church dedicated to the Blessed and built in 1988 in Peschiera.

 Another relic remained in the church of St. Martin, while in the sanctuary of the Madonna del Frassino, always in Peschiera, are the rock on which Andrea was sleeping when they quarreled with his brothers for his faith, and a sixteenth-century painting by Paolo Farinati that depicts the Blessed together with Mary, Saint Francis and Saint Sebastian.